dylanvanh/MunchOut/README.md

 Final year group project where a functional mobile application was to be created.
 <br>
 <br>
-* "MunchOut" was designed to provide local restaurants a means of promoting and managing bookings from customers for any daily events they plan on hosting.
+* "MunchOut" was designed to provide local restaurants a means of promoting and managing bookings from customers for any daily events they plan on hosting, e.g. "20% off pizzas".

-* E.g. "20% off pizzas".
-Customers can then book for the event letting the restaurant know they are coming which in turn provides the restaurant with their details , such as name and phone number.
+* Customers can book for the daily events , which adds the event to the customers booking tab.

+* Restaurants can view what customers are coming for an individual event , by selecting the event on the cretaed events page.

 * Different set of menus for the user types:
   - Customer User